 (M) The Supplier shall provide an approach and plan for the management and delivery of the migration of data from the existing solution to the new Corporate Service solution, which poses the least risk to the project based on their own experience.

 (M) The Supplier shall be responsible for the provision of templates and load element of the data migration.
 The Department will be responsible for the extraction and transform elements.
+Specific services for the Supplier to provide within the fixed price can be found in Appendix G.2.

+(O) The Supplier shall provide a full data migration service to include strategy and planning, extraction, mapping, transformation and loading.

 Testing